is_wheelchair_accessible This event is wheelchair accessible.

 Fetching prices

-On the effects-loaded stage, two of them reflect on identity, relationships, morality, values, and changeability.
-They ask: What is wrong with the world—and with us?
+On the effects-laden stage, the three explore identity, relationships, morality, values, and changeability, asking: What is wrong with the world—and with us?
 How does real change come about?
-Again and again, they kill each other, only to move forward together.
+Again and again, they kill each other, only to move forward together afterwards.
+Quantum physics, neuroscience, philosophy, and social criticism are interwoven with singing, rap, and verbal sparring.

 stevenschoch.ch